Code-Institute-Submissions/balennouri-pp5/TESTING.md

 This manual testing guide is designed to comprehensively assess the essential functionalities of the FastShoes website, guaranteeing a smooth and secure user experience.
 Testers are urged to document any deviations encountered from the anticipated results, as outlined in the reporting section.
 Continuous testing and refinement play a vital role in upholding the quality and dependability of the FastShoes online platform.

+#### Section: Login Required

+This test was crucial to ensuring that only authenticated users could access certain pages, such as the wishlist and profile pages.

+**How I tested this:**

+Example of how I conducted the test:

+- Employed two distinct browsers: one authenticated and one unauthenticated.
+- Retrieved the URL links for the wishlist and profile pages from the authenticated browser session.
+- Transferred the URLs to the browser where I was not authenticated.
+- Confirmed that accessing these pages without authentication redirected me to the login page, effectively preventing unauthorized access to user-specific content.

+I did this test on all user-based links.

+#### Covered Tests

 Below is the list of all tests that have been covered:

 - Test Case: Website Functions